Mechanisms of antimicrobial resistance

-Enzyme inactivation One of the first mechanisms of resistance to be discovered was resistance to penicillin (a β-lactam antibiotic).
+1.i Enzyme inactivation.
+One of the first mechanisms of resistance to be discovered was resistance to penicillin (a β-lactam antibiotic).
 Penicillin resistant strains of Staphylococcus aureus were found to have acquired an enzyme known as a β-lactamase (originally known as a penicillinase).

 β-lactamase enzymes target a part of β-lactam antibiotics known as the β-lactam ring, this is found in all β-lactam antibiotics.
 The β-lactamase enzyme breaks this ring open, preventing the antibiotic from binding to their target.
-See figure below.
+See Figure 1 below.

 β-lactamases are a family of enzymes (there are thousands of different versions) found in many bacterial pathogens.
 They have different activities, meaning some will work against specific members of the β-lactam family, while others will not.
 Certain members of the β-lactamase family, known as Carbapenemases, are the most problematic because they break down all members of the β-lactam family of antibiotics, including carbapenems, severely limiting treatment options.

-Enzyme modification Two other mechanisms of resistance are mediated by bacteria acquiring enzymes.
+1.ii Enzyme modification.
+Two other mechanisms of resistance are mediated by bacteria acquiring enzymes.
 Firstly, bacteria can acquire enzymes that chemically modify the target of the antibiotic in the bacteria by adding additional chemical groups.
 An example of this is the erm (erythromycin ribosomal methylation) gene that provides resistance against macrolide antibiotics like erythromycin.
 This enzyme methylates (adds a methyl group: CH3) to part of the ribosome, which is the target of erythromycin.
-This means that erythromycin can no longer bind to the target, as shown in the figure below, meaning the bacteria can continue to thrive in the presence of the antibiotic.
+This means that erythromycin can no longer bind to the target, as shown in Figure 2 below, meaning the bacteria can continue to thrive in the presence of the antibiotic.

 Similarly resistance in many bacterial pathogens to fluoroquinolone antibiotics such as ciprofloxacin is mediated by mutations in the DNA gyrase and DNA topoisomerase IV genes, which are the target of ciprofloxacin.

-Overproduction of the target Bacteria can also overproduce the target of the antibiotics, meaning there is an excess of the protein target of the antibiotics compared to the antibiotic itself.
+4. Overproduction of the target.
+Bacteria can also overproduce the target of the antibiotics, meaning there is an excess of the protein target of the antibiotics compared to the antibiotic itself.
 This means that there is enough of the target protein for it to continue its role in the cell in presence of antibiotics; this is a mechanism of resistance to trimethoprim in Escherichia coli and Haemophilus influenzae.
 The overexpression is sometimes found in combination with mutations that lower the ability of the antibiotic to bind to its target.
 (Note: trimethoprim is typically used with sulfamethoxazole, a combination known as co-trimoxazole or SXT).

-Efflux and reduced permeability In the previous section, we discussed that some bacterial species are intrinsically resistant to some antibiotics via reduced permeability and efflux pumps.
-In addition, bacteria can acquire additional efflux pumps that specifically pump a single type of antibiotics, for example TetA efflux pumps that specifically pump tetracycline from the cell.
-Equally the permeability of cell can be altered by the acquisition of mutations in porins (protein channels through cell membrane).
+5. Efflux and reduced permeability.
+In the previous section, we discussed that some bacterial species are intrinsically resistant to some antibiotics via reduced permeability and efflux pumps.
+In addition, bacteria can acquire additional efflux pumps that specifically pump a single type of antibiotic, for example TetA efflux pumps that specifically pump tetracycline from the cell.
+Equally the permeability of the cell can be altered by the acquisition of mutations in porins (protein channels through cell membrane).
 These mutations can include porin loss, a modification of the size or conductance of the porin channel, or a lower expression level of a porin.
-Ultimately, both mechanisms, efflux pumps and reduced permeability, lower the intracellular antibiotic concentration in the bacterial cell by either exporting the antibiotic or by not allowing its importation, respectively.
+Ultimately both mechanisms, efflux pumps and reduced permeability, lower the intracellular antibiotic concentration in the bacterial cell by either exporting the antibiotic or by not allowing its importation, respectively.

 © Wellcome Genome Campus Advanced Courses and Scientific Conferences